Edgar Jopson: Deciding to join the Communist Party

+Going underground

 On December 31, 1973, the military raided the Buklod Kalayaan headquarters, capturing several of his colleagues in the groups.
 This led to him going underground.

 The capture of Joma Sison in 1977 led to the disbursement of responsibility over the party to the second-tier leaders, one of which was Ed.
-His status in the party had been elevated to that of member of the Central Committee which was in charge of the party’s contingent in Manila and Rizal.
+His status in the party had been elevated to that of member of the Central Committee which was in charge of the party's contingent in Manila and Rizal.
 Over an infraction of the Manila and Rizal UG organization of the orders from the national party leadership, Filemon Lagman was relieved of his position as the head of Manila, and his position was passed on to Ed.
-Though Ed assumed the position, members were unwilling to cooperate with him as he was on Lagman’s side in not following the orders of the national leadership, yet did not take his side when he was relieved from office.
+Though Ed assumed the position, members were unwilling to cooperate with him as he was on Lagman's side in not following the orders of the national leadership, yet did not take his side when he was relieved from office.

-In January 1979, the party convened in Nueva Ecija to discuss issues on party leadership, specifically of the Manila contingent as Lagman and allies still contested Ed’s appointment.
+In January 1979, the party convened in Nueva Ecija to discuss issues on party leadership, specifically of the Manila contingent as Lagman and allies still contested Ed's appointment.
 The meetings lasted over a month until February when it was decided that Lagman would be reassigned to a countryside unit.

-Military arrest
+Arrest and escape

-On June 13, 1979, Jopson was captured at his house in Las Pinas.
+On June 13, 1979, Jopson was captured at his house in Las Piñas.
 He was brought to Camp Crame and tortured together with his comrades who were in the house the night it was raided by the military.
 Throughout his arrest, he would ask money from his father, who would visit often, to bribe several agents so as to get their favor.

 He bargained with Rodolfo Aguinaldo, a rebel-hunter for Marcos, to be an informant of the UG and to dismantle the movement from within.
 Aguinaldo was an intelligence officer competing with other members of the military, including the guards assigned to watch and interrogate Jopson.
 Aguinaldo saw him as a way to get more information on other UG groups so as to ensure himself bigger payoffs.
 On June 24, Jopson was brought to Aguinaldo's safe house, which was near his house.
 Since he was familiar with the area, he was able to maneuver past the guards and escape from Aguinaldo and his men, after which he went into hiding for a few weeks.
 Some time in early July, Jopson fled to Samal with Isagani Serrano.

 In Samal, Jopson hid as Gusting and lived among the farmers.
 Two months later, he left for Pampanga to attend a meeting with Party leaders regarding his next assignment.